Beethoven – Akademie 22.12.1808

 Don’t miss this incredible opportunity to experience a re-creation of what was probably the greatest single concert in Beethoven’s life.
 Helsinki has it first, before 2020, Beethoven’s 250thanniversary year, when similar replications will play in Vienna, London, and elsewhere around the world.

-In cooperation with the Helsinki Baroque Orchestra.
+In cooperation with the Helsinki Baroque Orchestra and Sibelius Academy.